History of Jamaica: Slave resistance

 Hundreds of runaway slaves secured their freedom by escaping and fighting alongside the Maroons of Trelawny Town.
 About half of these runaways surrendered with the Maroons, and many were executed or re-sold in slavery to Cuba.
 However, a few hundred stayed out in the forests of the Cockpit Country, and they joined other runaway communities.
 In 1798, a slave named Cuffee ran away from a western estate, and established a runaway community which was able to resist attempts by the colonial forces and the Maroons remaining in Jamaica to subdue them.
 In the early nineteenth century, colonial records describe hundreds of runaway slaves escaping to "Healthshire" where they flourished for several years before they were captured by a party of Maroons.

 In 1812, a community of runaways started when a dozen men and some women escaped from the sugar plantations of Trelawny into the Cockpit Country, and they created a village with the curious name of Me-no-Sen-You-no-Come.
-By the 1820s, Me-no-Sen-You-no-Come housed between 50-60 runaways.
+By the 1820s, Me-no-Sen-You-no-Come housed between 50 and 60 runaways.
 The headmen of the community were escaped slaves named Warren and Forbes.
 Me-no-Sen-You-no-Come also conducted a thriving trade with slaves from the north coast, who exchanged their salt provisions with the runaways for their ground provisions.
 In October 1824, the colonial militias tried to destroy this community.
 However, the community of Me-no-Sen-You-no-Come continued to thrive in the Cockpit Country until Emancipation in the 1830s.